Venue: Council Chamber, Civic Centre

 Contact: Democratic Services 6139

 You are welcome to use welsh at the meeting a minimum notice period of 3 working days is required should you wish to do so.
 A simultaneous translation will be provided if requested.

 It was noted that no requests had been received for the simultaneous translation service.

-Apologies for absence were received from Councillors M. Moore and G. Paulsen.
+Apologies for absence were received from Councillors Mandy Moore, G. Thomas and D. Wilkshire.

 There were no declarations of interest or dispensations reported.

 To consider the report of the Team Manager Licensing & Commercial.

 Consideration was given to the report of the Team Manager Licensing.

 The Team Manager Licensing and Commercial advised that the report outlined the work of the Licensing Team for the third quarter from 1st October to 31st December, 2019 in respect of statutory licensing duties.
 The Team Manager spoke to the report and outlined the key points in relation to the Operational Report and Management Report.